thesinhajee/Path_Finding_Visualizer/README.md

 # Path Finding Visualizer

-This project is made on **Pygame**.
+This project is made in **Pygame**.
 It uses A* Search Algorithm, which is an "informed" graph-traversal technique.
 It uses a heuristic-based approach to find the short path between two nodes while avoiding walls.
 I have used Manhattan distance to calculate the path in this project.

 ## Working of the visualiser